Unveilling Switzerland’s Mountain Magic in 5 days

 GETTING AROUND SWITZERLAND

 I used a 4 day Swiss Travel Pass (approximately £200) to get around Switzerland during my trip (with airport transfers paid serparately to this).
-This is definitely the most cost effective way to get around with all the major train and bus routes included, or 50% discount for that are not.
+This is definitely the most cost effective way to get around with all the major train and bus routes included, or 50% discount for those that are not.
 The Swiss Travel Pass also includes admission or heavily discounted entry to a number of museums and galleries across the country.

 The Swiss Travel Pass can be purchased via the SBB website there are a number of options available, so have look and decide which is the best option for your style of trip to Switzerland.